 Assistance is only available when the partnering housing agencies have the resources to provide it.
 Clark College cannot predict when these openings for services will occur, and they may last only a matter of hours.
 Because of this, it is important for students to move quickly when an opening becomes available.

 To find out about openings, please sign up for our email message notification system, which will alert you when the housing agencies have availability to provide assistance.
-Use your Student ID and Global PIN to sign up through the online form below.
+Use your Clark Lab Account username and password to sign up through the online form below.

 Please be aware that completing the application does not guarantee you will receive assistance.
 It is the first step in a process that involves screening and selection by organizations outside of Clark College.